-Michelle Hontz of Raleigh County is a second-generation homeschooler and the Financial Director for R.E.A.C.H.
+Michelle Hontz, of Raleigh County, is a second-generation homeschooler and the Financial Director for REACH.

-Michelle, a homeschooling mother of five, also helps with a program intended to serve the community called outREACH.
-Coordinating carwashes and Christmas caroling at the local assisted living facility are ways Michelle has helped work against the disconnect that may inadvertently happen when families choose to homeschool.
-She also teaches piano and believes strongly that homeschoolers benefit from investing in one another.
+Michelle, a homeschooling mother of five, has served on the REACH Steering committee for three years.
+She also helps lead the REACH program intended to serve the community, called outREACH.
+Coordinating free carwashes as well as Christmas caroling at the local assisted living facility are ways Michelle has helped work against the disconnect that may inadvertently happen when families choose to homeschool.

+Michelle also teaches piano and believes strongly that homeschoolers benefit from investing in one another.

 A resident of Summers County, Jaime serves as the REACH High Committee Liaison supporting the effort to provide scheduled activities for those 12 and up, and also serves as Membership Director.